Espad0/Kaggle-Google-Sign-Language-3rd-Place/README.md

 ## Overview

-This repository contains the 3rd place solution developed by our team for the [Google - Isolated Sign Language](https://www.kaggle.com/competitions/asl-signs/overview) competition on Kaggle.
+This repository contains the training pipeline based on our 3rd place solution for the [Google - Isolated Sign Language](https://www.kaggle.com/competitions/asl-signs/overview) competition on Kaggle.
 The challenge involved building a model to recognize Isolated Sign Language (ISL) gestures from video sequences captured via MediaPipe landmarks.

 ## Problem Statement